-The Department of Research is located on the ABIA Campus (47 N. Main St, Akron OH 44308) and provides support for clinical, translational, and basic science research.
+The Department of Research is located at 160 Opportunity Parkway, Akron OH 44307 and provides support for clinical, translational, and basic science research.
 Faculty and staff are available to help with all aspects of the research process.
-Additionally, the Department of Research has a fully equipped biomechanical testing laboratory and image analysis software.
+Additionally, the Department of Research has a fully equipped biomechanical testing laboratory, image analysis software, a 3-D printing laboratory, as well as Resident and Student work rooms equipped with computer stations.